MoleculeTechnology/MoleculeTechnology.github.io/content/devblog/2019-10-01/_index.md

 - Designed and programmed in Unity Engine 2019.4.2 using C# and Shader Graph.
   {{< figure src="img/icons/logo_unity2019_white_small.png" class="icon-unity-small" title="Unity Game Engine" >}}

 - The animation is created by making a graph data structure.
-The root node branches into 6 equidistant subtrees, forming a starfish.
+The root node branches into 6 smaller subtrees, forming a starfish.
 - Each child node is the [inverse golden ratio](https://www.adobe.com/creativecloud/design/discover/golden-ratio.html) of the parent's scale.

   - #### Golden Ratio (φ) ####